pytexas/pytexas.github.io/docs/blog/posts/2024-august-meetup-rca.md

 <!-- more -->

-On August 6, 2024, during the monthly PyTexas Meetup, a Code of Conduct violation occurred.
+On August 6, 2024, during the monthly PyTexas Meetup, an incident involving Code of Conduct violations occurred.
 This incident is severe enough that the PyTexas Foundation and Organizers met to hold an RCA(1) in the attempts to understand what happened and prevent it from happening again.
 In the spirit of full transparency, we are releasing this report.
 {.annotate}

 1. RCA = Root Cause Analysis